-Many FACS initiatives support women and children experiencing domestic and family violence.
+Many DCJ initiatives support women and children experiencing domestic and family violence.

 Start Safely is a subsidy that provides short-to-medium term financial support to people who are experiencing domestic and family violence.
 The Start Safely subsidy helps people secure private rental accommodation so they don’t have to return to the violent situation.

 Staying Home, Leaving Violence (SHLV)